All community feedback was carefully reviewed, and some adjustments have been made to the designs based on community feedback.

 Share your thoughts using the feedback form below or come and talk to us at Epping Reserve on Wednesday 16 April 2:30pm-4pm.

-Feedback closes Wednesday 14 May 2025.
+Feedback closed on Wednesday 14 May 2025.

 Epping Reserve pictured in banner above.